-We are all born excited about life, most of us are able to breathe and move, able to see touch, smell and hear.
-We arrive ready to learn and appreciative of our body.
+We are all born excited about life!
+Most of us are able to breathe and move, able to see, touch, smell, and hear.
+We arrive ready to learn and we are appreciative of our body.
 If our environment is safe and our needs are met, we can innocently continue developing our life skills, with appreciation for each new experience and new understanding.
-We appreciate ourselves, and seek interactions with everyone and everything we encounter, evaluating what and who is dangerous and may cause us harm, and what and who is safe and will meet our needs.
+We appreciate ourselves and seek interactions with everyone and everything we encounter, evaluating what and who is dangerous and may cause us harm, and what and who is safe and will meet our needs.

 When does all that change?

 When do we start too compare our self to others?

 When do we stop loving and appreciating our body; our self; our life?

 Physiological anomalies can cause our experience here too be strange or painful.

 I think, though, it is our interactions with others which influence our perception of our self.

 Our culture is very competitive and comparative.
 From infancy we are evaluated by family, friends, and strangers, who are taught in our culture to place everyone on a comparative scale of beauty, strength, intelligence and accomplishment.